 The Board maintains a process for stockholders to communicate with the Board and its committees.
 Stockholders of DelMar and other interested persons may communicate with the Board or the chair of the Audit Committee, Compensation Committee, and the Nominating and Corporate Governance Committee by writing to the Secretary of DelMar at Suite 720-999 West Broadway Vancouver, British Columbia, Canada V5Z 1K5.
 All communications that relate to matters that are within the scope of the responsibilities of the Board will be presented to the Board no later than the next regularly scheduled meeting.
-Communications that relate to matters that are within the responsibility of one of the Board committees will be forwarded to the chair of the appropriate committee.
+Communications that relate to matters that are within the scope of the forwarded to the chair of the appropriate committee.
 Communications that relate to ordinary business matters that are not within the scope of the Board's responsibilities will be forwarded to the appropriate officer.
 Solicitations, junk mail and obviously frivolous or inappropriate communications will not be forwarded, but will be made available to any director who wishes to review them.